Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-cookies.md

 ## Get cookies in Vanilla JS

-To get and read a specific cookie we can use the following:
+To get and read a specific cookie, we can use the following:

 ```js
 const username = document.cookie;